Inventory Control | 9 Minute Read

-Businesses, irrespective of their domain, ignore inventory control at their peril.
-And, it is erroneous to think that inventory control majorly impacts the retail sector only; inventory management and control is an essential requirement for numerous sectors irrespective of whether you are a B2B or B2C business.
+Businesses, regardless of their domain, ignore inventory control.
+And, it is inaccurate to think that inventory control majorly impacts the retail sector only; inventory management and control is an essential requirement for numerous industries regardless of whether you are a B2B or B2C business.

-So, it’s imperative that you don’t take it lightly.
-At the granular level, the processes that make up inventory control might differ, but their objective remains the same – ensuring that your business maintains optimal stock levels and your supply chain is functioning seamlessly.
+So, you mustn’t take it lightly.
+At the granular level, the processes that makeup inventory control might differ, but their objective remains the same – ensuring that your business maintains optimal stock levels and your supply chain is functioning seamlessly.

 Importance of Inventory Control

-What these businesses do not understand or choose to ignore is the fact that lack of inventory control can result in serious losses for their business.
-But it’s not just small businesses that are doing inventory management wrong; even enterprise level businesses, sometimes fail to optimize inventory management.
+What these businesses do not understand or choose to ignore is the fact that lack of inventory control can result in severe losses for their business.
+But it’s not just small businesses that are doing inventory management wrong; even enterprise-level companies sometimes fail to optimize inventory management.

 So, why is inventory control so important?
 The answer lies in the foundation of market economics – demand and supply.
 Your business will only survive if it can maintain a perfect balance between supply and demand.

-Imagine a situation wherein the demand is higher than the supply – in this case, you run the risk of losing your customers; on the other hand, imagine a scenario wherein there is more supply and less demand – in this case you are losing money because you have more money invested in inventory that isn’t seeing demand; and you are still forced to invest money in transportation, labor and other overheads.
+Imagine a situation wherein the demand is higher than the supply.
+In this case, you run the risk of losing your customers.
+On the other hand, imagine a scenario wherein there is more supply and less demand.
+In this case, you are losing money because you have more money invested in inventory that isn’t seeing demand, and you still have to spend money on transportation, labor, and other overheads.

-This is why inventory management is critical for a business, any business, irrespective of their size, scale or scope.
+The reason above is why inventory management is critical for a business, any business, regardless of their size, scale, or scope.

 According to Global Market Insights, the inventory management software market will be worth $3bn by 2024.
-One of the reasons why inventory control tools are becoming more popular is because organizations have realized that it’s only the implementation of the best inventory policies that can help keep their expenses in check.
+One of the reasons why inventory control tools are becoming more popular is because organizations have realized that implementing the best inventory policies is the only way to keep their expenses in check.

-Today, there are inventory control systems available that bring a comprehensive array of features to the table.
-They take multiple variables into consideration such as demand, supply, and more to identify the ideal levels of inventory, thus insulating your business from changing market dynamics and customer buying patterns.
+Today, there are inventory control systems available that bring a wide array of features to the table.
+They consider everything from demand, supply, and more, to identify the ideal levels of inventory that should be kept, thus helping your business sell efficiently and understand your buyers better.

 You must focus on deploying tools that automate various integral inventory management processes and work with minimal human intervention.
-This helps free up your time for other critical revenue generation activities.
+Thus, helping you free up your time for other critical activities, such as making more money.